spaceport-dev/hud-core.js/TRANSMISSION-HANDBOOK.md

   * **🗺️ Map Transmission:** The most powerful and flexible format, for performing multiple, complex operations.
   * **⛓️ Array Transmission:** A concise format for chaining a sequence of simple actions or class changes.
   * **📦 Single Value Transmission:** The simplest format, for directly updating an element's content.

+## **Some Important Context**

+You may find yourself here without an idea of what Launchpad and Spaceport are.
+Spaceport is a full-stack web application framework that uses Groovy in combination with other standard web technologies.
+Find more information in the Spaceport Manual [https://spaceport.com.co/docs/](https://spaceport.com.co/docs/)

+Ready to hop right in?
+Check out [Port Mercury](https://github.com/spaceport-dev/port-mercury/), a starter kit for Spaceport that uses Launchpad, Transmissions, and other features that Spaceport offers, or check out [Guestbook.ing](https://github.com/aufdemrand/guestbook.ing/), a small real-world application built with Spaceport that contains plenty of comments, hints, and Spaceport features.

+This guide will serve as an onboarding for Launchpad Transmissions, but will also be useful as a handbook as reference for Launchpad syntax.

 ## **Rationales and a Core Examples**